irishdan/chat-bot-api/README.md

 ## Large Language Model

 Out of the box the API uses the OpenAiChatResponseProvider which uses the OpenAI API to generate responses.
 There's also a LangChainChatResponseProvider which uses the [LangChainJs](https://js.langchain.com/) library and a HuggingFaceChatResponseProvider which uses the HuggingFace API.
+Ollama is supported with the OllamaChatResponseProvider also.
-These providers implement the ChatResponseProvider interface and can be swapped out easily use dependency injection.
+These providers implement the ChatResponseProvider interface and can be swapped around easily using dependency injection.

 ## Persistence